diethardsteiner/diethardsteiner.github.io/_posts/2014-10-15-CCC-Add-Event-Info-to-your-Charts.md

 ![](/images/d3_line_chart_with_event_1.png)

 Let's improve this a bit by moving the essential data points start and end date to dedicated variables.
-Also, we will define the horizontal line length based on the chart height and a few pixels added so that it reaches below the x-axes.
-And finally we put everything into an SVG `g` (short for group) element so that we can treat all the elements as one.
+Also, we will define the horizontal line length based on the chart height and add a few pixels so that it reaches below the x-axes.
+And finally we put everything into an **SVG** `g` (short for group) element so that we can treat all the elements as one.

 ```javascript
 var eventPeriod = svg.append("g"),